 (48 hours booking option appears when entering the date)

-Waterside Moorings of Line A
+Line A stops

 ► Ferrovia Compartimentale S. Lucia – Railway Station

 The Santa Lucia railway station and the nearby Piazzale Roma bus station are the entrance to the centre of this lively lagoon city.
 You can get there by car, bus or train.
 From here the city is only accessible on foot, by public water bus or by organized boat trips.
 This is also where the Hop On Hop Off boat tours stop.
 Its exact stop is shown on the ticket.

 Isola Nuova is an artificial island in the Venice lagoon and located to the west of the city.
 It was mainly developed due to the high demand for parking spaces.
 The various newly built parking decks are now the starting point for numerous day visitors who want to take advantage of the Hop on Hop off boat tour to visit Venice.